Lavin-kulal/mutual-fund-broker-be/README.md

    - Ensure MongoDB is running locally (`mongod` service)
    - Verify the connection string in your `.env` file
    - Check network configuration if using a remote MongoDB instance
+   - On Windows, check if MongoDB service is running in Services
+   - Try connecting with MongoDB Compass to verify the connection

 2. **RapidAPI key issues**
    - Verify your RapidAPI key is correctly set in the `.env` file